GSA/devsecops-example/README.md

 # DevSecOps example

 This repository is an example of best-practice deployment for the [General Services Administration](https://www.gsa.gov/).
 More specifically, it demonstrates how to do configuration and deployment for an application that writes to disk.
+See [the DevSecOps Guide](https://tech.gsa.gov/guides/dev_sec_ops_guide/) for more information.

 The example application being deployed is [WordPress](https://wordpress.org/).
 WordPress, by default, saves uploads, themes, etc. to local disk, meaning it violates the [Twelve-Factor App](https://12factor.net/) [Processes](https://12factor.net/processes) rule.
 While WordPress _can_ be configured to save files elsewhere ([example](https://github.com/dzuelke/wordpress-12factor)), it is being used here as a stand-in for pieces of (legacy?) software that don't have that option.

+This is just an example implementation of the GSA DevSecOps principles/component - the repository should still be useful to you, even if you aren't using WordPress, or your architecture isn't exactly the same.

+## Architecture

+WordPress runs on an Ubuntu 16.04 EC2 instance in a public subnet, and connects to a MySQL RDS instance in a private subnet.
+All of this is isolated in an application-specific VPC.

 ## What's here